 Picking a floor isn't something you do every day.
 What color is pretty?
 What installation pattern do I want for my floor?
 Is it possible to combine my wood floor with underfloor heating?
 All questions this website gives you answers to.
 Do you prefer a personal consult about your wood flooring project?
 Please, visit the showroom or schedule an appointment.
 We will take all the time you need for a personal advice.
 Ask us all the questions you want about wood flooring and we will advise you properly.

 WOOD FLOOR MAINTENANCE INSTRUCTIONS

 You may mop the floor as often as you want, as you will simultaneously be taking care of it.
-We also provide you with information on the humidity levels.
+When you buy a wood floor at Uipkes, we also provide you with information on the humidity levels.
 You will receive a complementary humidity meter, allowing you to keep tabs on the humidity of your room.
 It really is this easy.
-Below, you find a maintenance manual that will allow you to keep your floor in peak condition with minimal effort.
+Below, you find a maintenance manual that will allow you to keep your floor in peak condition with minimal effort..

 MEASURING THE HUMIDITY

 Wood is an all-natural product that has been chopped and artificially dried, after which it can be used in a heated room.
 Wood does absorb moisture and releases it under influence of the room's humidity.
 These changes cause the volume of your flooring to vary (mostly in width).
 These changes in volume occur less frequently in a room that maintains a constant humidity.
 You can measure the room's humidity by installing a calibrated hygrometer, to be hung on an inner wall at eye-level.
 Please take care to hang the hygrometer in a place that is not affected by sunlight of drafts.
 During the 'heater season' when temperatures drop below zero, a room's humidity may be very low (< 40%), which can cause your flooring to shrink.
 If this is the case, a humidifier combined with the hygrometer will provide ample solution.